NiyiOsinowo/Optimal-Control/README.md

 # Optimal Control

-The aim of this project is to explore and compare the different methods of solving optimal control problems.
+This project aims to explore and compare the different methods of solving optimal control problems.

 This project will focus on apply different optimal control methods on different types of systems with the goal.

-The optimal control methods implemented in this projects are categorised based on how much information about the system is available as Planning Methods which require complete information on the system, Model-Based Learning which require some information on the system, and Model-Free Learning which requires almost no information on the system.
+The optimal control methods implemented in this project are categorised based on how much information about the system is available as Planning Methods which require complete information on the system, Model-Based Learning which requires some information on the system, and Model-Free Learning which requires almost no information on the system.

-The systems modelled in this project are also categorised based on how much information about the system is available as Deterministic systems, and Stochastic Systems.
+The systems modeled in this project are also categorised based on how much information about the system is available as Deterministic systems, and Stochastic Systems.

 ## The Objective